 Eugene was born in E. Stanwood, Washington, on November 6, 1932.
 He soon moved to Kalispell, Montana, where he grew up.
-He is married to Janice Stubbs, and has three adult children: Karen, Eric, and Leif.
-Eugene has written and contributed to more than thirty books, including The Contemplative Pastor and Working the Angles: The Shape of Pastoral Integrity.
+He was married to Janice Stubbs, and had three adult children: Karen, Eric, and Leif.
+Eugene wrote and contributed to more than thirty books, including The Contemplative Pastor and Working the Angles: The Shape of Pastoral Integrity.

-Although Eugene is best known in theological pastoral circles, several of his books, such as A Long Obedience in the Same Direction, have extended his influence to a much broader audience.
-He has been a regular contributor to magazines read by pastors and scholars as well as popular religious publications.
-He is often in demand as a guest lecturer and speaker, but he is not an ivory-tower academic, nor does he write merely from the mind.
-Eugene Peterson’s heart is with people.
+Although Eugene was best known in theological pastoral circles, several of his books, such as A Long Obedience in the Same Direction, have extended his influence to a much broader audience.
+He was a regular contributor to magazines read by pastors and scholars as well as popular religious publications.
+He was often in demand as a guest lecturer and speaker, but he was not an ivory-tower academic, nor does he write merely from the mind.
+Eugene Peterson’s heart was with people.

-In addition to being ordained in the United Presbyterian Church, USA, in 1958, Eugene holds the following academic degrees:
+In addition to being ordained in the United Presbyterian Church, USA, in 1958, Eugene held the following academic degrees: